Ojobamiche/OjobamichePLPGit/Project Folder/README.md

 2. Navigate to the project directory: `cd StudySmartly`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your web browser and go to `http://localhost:3000` to access StudyGenius.
+5. Open your web browser and go to `http://localhost:3000` to access StudySmartly.

 ## Contributing